jaredmdunn/jaredmdunn/README.md

 -->

 ## Jared Dunn
-- 👨‍💻 I'm currently working as a Technical Trainer/Courseware Author&Editor/Full Stack Developer at [Webucator](https://www.webucator.com/).
+- 👨‍💻 I'm currently working as a Full Stack Developer at [Webucator](https://www.webucator.com/).
-- 🌱 I'm currently learning about health inequality, technology, and policy as a CS/IAPA major at Brown University.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/jared-m-dunn/)!
 - 💬 For more about me, see my website [jaredmdunn.com](https://www.jaredmdunn.com)!